mitayan0/multicorn_fdw/README.md

 A collection of **Python Foreign Data Wrappers (FDWs)** for PostgreSQL using **Multicorn2**.

 - **ServiceNowFDW** – Connect to ServiceNow Table API with full CRUD support.
-- **ApiFdw** – Generic REST API FDW with pagination, token authentication, and CRUD operations.
+- **ApiFdw** – Generic REST API FDW with pagination, token authentication, and CRUD operations for our flask REST APIs.

 ---

 ## Features

-- Dynamic Foreign Data Wrappers for PostgreSQL
+- Dynamic python Foreign Data Wrappers for PostgreSQL
 - Supports `SELECT`, `INSERT`, `UPDATE`, `DELETE`
 - Generic REST API integration with authentication & pagination
-- Modular, extensible structure for future FDWs
+- Supports JSONB, TIMESTAMP And other data type parsing